moondance-labs/tanssi-docs/builders/toolkit/ethereum-api/precompiles/cross-chain-transfers.md

 The communication protocol enabling token transfers is built on [Substrate](/learn/framework/overview/#substrate-framework){target=\_blank} and runs on a lower level than the EVM, making it harder for EVM developers to access.

-Nevertheless, EVM Appchains have an XCM precompile that fills the gap between execution layers, exposing a smart contract interface that abstracts away the underlying complexities, making the execution of cross-chain token transfers as easy as any other smart contract call.
+Nevertheless, EVM appchains have an XCM precompile that fills the gap between execution layers, exposing a smart contract interface that abstracts away the underlying complexities, making the execution of cross-chain token transfers as easy as any other smart contract call.

-This guide will show you how to interact with the [XCM interface](https://github.com/moondance-labs/tanssi/blob/master/test/contracts/solidity/XcmInterface.sol){target=\_blank} precompile to execute cross-chain token transfers through the Ethereum API.
+This guide will show you how to interact with the [XCM Interface](https://github.com/moondance-labs/tanssi/blob/master/test/contracts/solidity/XcmInterface.sol){target=\_blank} precompile to execute cross-chain token transfers through the Ethereum API.

 The XCM precompile is located at the following address: